Sourdough Buttermilk Pancakes (Better Than Boxed!)

 If you’re new to sourdough baking and feel hesitant, or you have questions, I’ve got something for you!
 I broke down the basics of what you need to know about sourdough baking in my free sourdough baking guide for beginners.
 I highly recommend grabbing a copy!

-Ever since we moved to the South, this Midwest girl can’t get enough buttermilk!
-I put it in almost everything!
-From mac and cheese to cake, it’s a little Southern secret that many home cooks use south of the Mason Dixon.
+Ever since we moved to the South from the Midwest, I can’t get enough buttermilk!
+I put it in almost everything now!
+From mac and cheese to cake, it’s a little Southern secret that many home cooks use south of the Mason-Dixon line.

-My husband and I love my regular sourdough pancake recipe, but this buttermilk version has become a new favorite.
+My husband and I love my regular sourdough pancake recipe, but this buttermilk version has become our new favorite.
 It’s got the perfect tang, and it’s extra fluffy.
-We love pairing it with a side of oven-baked bacon or pan-seared ham.
+We love pairing these pancakes with a side of oven-baked bacon or pan-seared ham.

 I know you’ll enjoy this recipe just as much as we do!
 It’s a special treat to whip up on Saturday mornings or for supper on a busy weeknight.

-Wholesome: The ingredients in these pancakes are wholesome.
+Wholesome: The ingredients are wholesome.
 You don’t have to worry about processed sugars, nasty additives, or unwanted ingredients when you make them at home.

 Simple & Easy: This recipe is simple to follow and easy to make.
 You won’t have confusing steps or an overwhelming process.